JMU-Wearable-Computing/haptic-glove/Future Recommendations/README.md

+# Recommendations for Future Work
-# Software Development Using VS Code
+## Software Development Using VS Code
 TODO

-# Debugging the Arduino using an Atmel-ICE
+## Debugging the Arduino using an Atmel-ICE
 TODO